TypesettingTools/DependencyControl/README.md

 __:update(*bool* [force], *tbl* [addFeeds], *bool* [tryAllFeeds=auto]) --> *int* resultCode, *str* extError__

 Runs the updater on this automation script or module.
-This includes recursicely updating all required modules.
+This includes recursively updating all required modules.
 When __force__ is true, required modules will skip their update interval check.

 By default, the updater will process all suitable feeds until one feed confirms the script to be up-to-date (unless configured otherwise by the user or if we are looking for updates to an outdated component).
 Set __tryAllFeeds__ to true to check all feeds until an update is found.
 You can also supply __additional candidate feeds__.

-Returns a result code (0: up-to-date, 1: update performed, <=-1: error) and extendend error information which can be fed into _:getUpdaterErrorMsg()_ to get a descriptive error message.
+Returns a result code (0: up-to-date, 1: update performed, <=-1: error) and extended error information which can be fed into _:getUpdaterErrorMsg()_ to get a descriptive error message.

 #### Logger ####